Deploy Generated Standalone Executable Programs To Target Hardware

 maintains the event flags based on a task counter that

-is maintained by code in the main program module for the model.
-When a counter indicates
+is maintained by code in the main program for the model.
+When a counter indicates that

-that a task's sample period has elapsed, the main code sets the event flag for that
+the sample period for a task has elapsed, the main code sets the event flag for that

 task.